 Educating the Taggers

 Being an art sleuth might mean looking at census entries or newspaper records as well as art books and catalogues.
-In order to help our Taggers with their research, we have held four sessions at St Annes Library for Taggers to meet Lancashire’s Community Heritage Officer, who explained about the resources available through the Lancashire Library loans systems.
+In order to help our Taggers with their research, we held four sessions at St Annes Library for Taggers to meet Lancashire’s Community Heritage Officer, who explained about the resources available through the Lancashire Library loans systems.
 Taggers had the opportunity to view relevant books, maps and directories as well as online resources such as ancestory and county records websites that are very useful for research.
 The Taggers also had a visit to the Lancashire Record Office to find out more about searching archives that may be useful for their research.
 In early 2014, Taggers were treated to a day’s course at the Lancashire Conservation Studios, where they learned how to handle and store artworks, how to avoid damage from pests, etc, and maintaining the right conditions for storing and exhibiting artworks.
-Further relevant excursions are planned for the rest of the year.

-We have planned a series of roadshows and displays, lectures, heritage open days and exhibitions.
-All these activities will be free of charge to ensure that they are open to everybody.
-We hope the project will act as a catalyst for people to increase their knowledge about wider aspects of art so we will provide sessions on curating skills, and conservation and collection care, and even on filming and uploading video so that we can document what we are doing and produce a DVD about the project and the collection.
-The culmination of our combined efforts will result in a comprehensive visual catalogue with information about the art works, artists and donors.
+We held a series of roadshows and displays, lectures, heritage open days and exhibitions.
+All these activities were free of charge to ensure that they were open to everybody.
+Our hope was that the project would act as a catalyst for people to increase their knowledge about wider aspects of art so we provided sessions on curating skills, and conservation and collection care, and even on filming and uploading video so that we could document what we had done and produce a DVD about the project and the collection.
+The culmination of our combined efforts resulted in a comprehensive visual catalogue with information about the art works, artists and donors.

-A website has been created where we can publish ongoing research, liaise with fellow Taggers, and post news about events etc. You can also find more information about the project there.
+A website was created to publish ongoing research, liaise with fellow Taggers, and post news about events etc. You can also find more information about the project there.

-We will know we have been successful if, at the end of this project , when we ask our members again how many art works they can name, your answer comes back, ‘Lots!’
+Now that the project has finished, we will know we will have been successful if when we ask our members again how many art works they can name, your answer comes back, ‘Lots!’